 Our ARKANSAS Predominant Use Study provides the proof of qualification for a partial utility sales tax exemption available for electricity and natural gas meters per tax code below.
 As seen below, the exemption was phased in over the last five years.
-The State sales taxes may be reduced and refunded unto the last 36 months.
-The City and Local taxes may also but reduced and refunded but only the taxes on the portion in excess of $2,500.00 based on monthly billing.
+The State sales taxes may be reduced and refunded up to the last 36 months.
+The City and Local taxes may also be reduced and refunded; but only the taxes on the portion in excess of $2,500.00 of the monthly billing.

 Beginning July 2007 through June 30, 2008 state tax will be 4.5% vs 5%.

 Beginning July 1, 2008 and thereafter, rate will be 4% vs 6%.

 Beginning July 1, 2013 increased State Sales Tax to 6.5%

 Beginning July 1, 2014 decrease of State Manufacturing Utility Tax to 1.625%

 Beginning January 1, 2015 decrease of State Electricity Manufacturing Tax to 1.625%

 Beginning July 1, 2015 decrease of State Manufacturing Utility Tax to 0.625%

 Beginning January 1, 2018 decrease of State Manufacturing Repair Parts Tax to 4.5%

 Utility sales tax exemption is also based on SIC registered with Arkansas.